100% Satisfaction Guaranteed

 If you or someone you know had a mugshot photograph taken as part of the booking process, you might find your mug shot posted publicly on a mugshot website.

-Seeing your photos and details posted on a mug shot website may not sit well with you.
-This publicity could add more fire to the flame, especially when your charges have already been cleared.
+Seeing your photos and details posted on a mugshot website may not sit well with you.
+This publicity could add more fuel to the fire, significantly when your charges have already been cleared.

 If this is the case, you can have your mugshot removed from these mug shot sites.
 Unless you do something about it, your mugshot may remain on the site indefinitely.

-You have a few options in doing so.
+You have a few options for doing so.

 While mugshots can be deceiving, you must remember that not everyone who has a mugshot taken is a criminal.
 The person can be found innocent later on.
 Getting photographed by the police is simply part of the booking process.
 The police and law enforcement agencies need booking photos for the records of crimes and future references.

 Mugshots do not make a person guilty.
 You can have a mugshot and still be found innocent and be cleared of charges.
-In the end, the court—and not the mug shot—gives the final verdict.
+Ultimately, the court, not the mug shot, gives the final verdict.

-Having your name and information appear online in the form of a mugshot can be more than embarrassing; it can also ruin your digital reputation.
+Having your name and information appear online as a mugshot can be more than embarrassing; it can also ruin your digital reputation.
 Need help with getting your mugshots removed from the web?
 Contact us now!
 Learn more about mugshot removal and negative content suppression by calling 866-601-6803

 We offer a total mugshot removal solution to remove your mugshot and arrest details from the internet once and for all.